 1. Ongoing stimulus

-Feed your brain – constantly.
-The majority of information flowing towards us all day every day is negatively biased and these enters our precious unconscious unfiltered.
-Therefore to develop stronger influencing skills, use the same unfiltered bombardment strategy for your own brain – but with the information that will help you develop these
+Feed your brain constantly.
+The majority of information flowing towards us all day every day is negatively biased.
+This enters our precious unconscious unfiltered.
+Therefore to develop stronger influencing skills, use the same unfiltered bombardment strategy for your own brain.
+But with the information that will help you develop sales skills.

 3. Powerful peers